molpopgen/pylibseq/doc/pages/summstatsVariantMatrix.rst

 :class:`libsequence.variant_matrix.AlleleCountMatrix`.
 Calculations invovling linkage disequilibrium will typically require the entire :class:`libsequence.variant_matrix.VariantMatrix` object.

+The following examples rely on msprime :cite:`Kelleher2016-cb` to generate input data, but the concepts hold more generally.

 Distribution of Tajima's D from msprime
 ------------------------------------------------------------------------------

 .. plot:: pyplots/tajd.py